Back to All Events

 Image credit: Mikka Louitio

-A seasonal check in with your writerly self, this winter solstice workshop is a moment to take stock as the sun stands still, to do away with what no longer serves you and call in that which you need to flourish.
-Through a combination of readings, interactive discussions, and reflective exercises, participants will seed new writing and have the opportunity to share work for feedback with others in the group.
+a seasonal check in with your writerly self, this winter solstice workshop is a moment to take stock as the sun stands still, to do away with what no longer serves you and call in what you need to flourish.
+Through a combination of close readings and reflective exercises, participants will kindle new writing and leave with plenty of small fires to nurture through the darkest months.

 Beginners welcome - this workshop is open to writers working at any level and in any form.